ProjectZetta/RemoteFutures/doc/Outline.md

 could increase execution speed, just by adding additional nodes to their configuration file and without any change of their code?

-With the approach presented in this paper, the remote execution of futures on remote machines will become feasible and is not any longer restricted to only local machines.
+With the approach presented, the remote execution of futures on remote machines will become feasible and is not any longer restricted to only local machines.
 Futures are functions from zero input arguments to a return value, which will eventually become available.
 Nevertheless, the future is executed